High Road to Taos: Chimayó

 The road continues through the rolling hills and wind-carved hoodoos of the badlands.
 At 7.5 mi, the High Road turns left onto State Road 98 (Juan Medina Road), which continues across the open, rolling high desert until it dips down to the green, farming valley of Chimayó.
 Visitors often stop at the historic Santuario de Chimayó.

 Built between 1811–16, this tiny church is visited by pilgrims from all over the United States and old Mexico, especially on Good Friday of Easter week, when crowds swell to the thousands.
 A little farther on is the Rancho de Chimayó Restaurant, housed in a historic adobe building.
 Chimayó also has many traditional weaving studios owned by descendants of the original Spanish settlers.

 Córdova

 Where State Road 98 dead-ends, the road turns right onto State Road 76 and begins the climb into the Sangre de Cristo Mountains and the little villages of the High Road.
 First is Córdova, a collection of narrow streets above a river valley, accessible via a road on the right.
-Córdova is known for its traditional woodcarvers, such as George López, who carve santos (saints) in the "Córdova Style": unpainted but elaborately carved and featuring the distinctive grain and shape of the wood.
-A very short drive takes you into the village and back to State Road 76.
+Córdova is known for its traditional woodcarvers, such as George López, who carved santos (saints) in the "Córdova Style": unpainted but elaborately carved and featuring the distinctive grain and shape of the wood.
+A short drive takes you into the village and back to State Road 76.